Steam locomotive: Bells and whistles

 Locomotives used bells and steam whistles from earliest days of steam locomotion.
 In the United States, India and Canada, bells warned of a train in motion.
 In Britain, where all lines are by law fenced throughout, bells were only a requirement on railways running on a road (i.e. not fenced off), for example a tramway along the side of the road or in a dockyard.
 Consequently, only a minority of locomotives in the UK carried bells.
 Whistles are used to signal personnel and give warnings.
 Depending on the terrain the locomotive was being used in, the whistle could be designed for long-distance warning of impending arrival, or for more localised use.

 Early bells and whistles were sounded through pull-string cords and levers.
 Automatic bell ringers came into widespread use in the US after 1910.

 Automatic control

 A typical AWS "sunflower" indicator.
 The indicator shows either a black disk or a yellow and black "exploding" disk.

 From the early 20th century operating companies in such countries as Germany and Britain began to fit locomotives with Automatic Warning System (AWS) in-cab signalling, which automatically applied the brakes when a signal was passed at "caution".
 In Britain, these became mandatory in 1956.
 In the United States, the Pennsylvania Railroad also fitted their locomotives with such devices.
+In the 21st century, preserved steam locomotives in America, which were expected to operate on mainline routes, were equipped with positive train control, with restored Union Pacific 4014 being among the first mainline locomotives to feature the equipment in 2021.